Context IDs

 Context IDs determine which resources your applications and services can access.

-Context IDs that are automatically generated when you create a SitecoreAI environment the Live Context ID and Preview Context ID.
-You can regenerate these Context IDs from the SitecoreAI Deploy app.
-These Context IDs come preconfigured with the resources required for SitecoreAI to work properly.
+Master Context IDs are automatically generated when you create a SitecoreAI environment: the Live Context ID and the Preview Context ID.
 In the Context IDs page, they have the Master tag.
+These Context IDs come preconfigured with the resources required for SitecoreAI to work properly and are updated automatically.
 You can regenerate these Context IDs from the Deploy app, but not modify them in any other way.

 Context IDs generated by SitecoreAI provide access to all content in the environment, and are treated as secret.